Basic Campaign Statistics

 A high bounce rate may be a sign of poor list quality.

-The third column FWDS shows the number of people who have forwarded the mail through the phpList ForwardToFriend system.
+The third column fwds show the number of people who have forwarded the mail through the phpList ForwardToFriend system.
 This is dealt with in Advanced Statistics.

 This is the most exciting of your statistics, but also the most misleading.